Letting Go Of The Past

 Forgiveness is important, but forced forgiveness can be harmful.
 As you process the pain from the past hurt, you will know when it is time to forgive.
 Society and some religions push people into forgiving someone prematurely.
 When we force forgiveness, it can do more harm because it could cause revictimization.
 Forgive to get rid of the past pain but forgive when it is time to forgive.

-40. Let go of the idea of having to let go
+40. Letting go of the idea of having to let go

 Don’t just let go of the pain but let go of the idea of letting go.
 Just practice good self-care and live life the best that you can.
 Having to let go is not something you need to consciously think about all the time.
 Start letting go of that and see how your life can change!

 There they are.
-40 ways you can let go and move on no matter what you’re holding on to.
+40 ways you can let go of the past and move forward no matter what you’re holding on to.
 Keep a journal, write down your feelings and progress as you work through all your favourite tips.
 Which of these 40 would you commit to today?

 If this post has been helpful, do share!